These Are, Hands Down, The 29 Best Songs Of 2020

 Pink Sweat$ “Ride With Me”

-Up-and-coming R&B crooner Pink Sweat$ usual offerings are sexy, mellow jams that are best paired with a quiet night in and a glass of wine.
+R&B crooner Pink Sweat$’ usual offerings are sexy, mellow jams that are best paired with a quiet night in and a glass of wine.
 “Ride With Me,” released as a standalone single in April, is a bouncy, catchy bop where the singer uses only the happy notes.
 Get you a man who can do both! - NM

 Luke James, “Lambo”